File your Annual Report

 To determine if you have a Designation of Adequate Water Supply, you can view the List of Designated Providers.
 Only providers on this list have a Designation of Assured or Adequate Water Supply.

-Annual report GUIDELINES
+Annual report Resources

 How to access previous Annual Reports - This document will guide you through the process of downloading your previously submitted Annual Water Use Reports and additional correspondence related to your Community Water System.